 Social distancing and sight loss

 People with sight loss struggle to social distance.
 Not everyone has a guide dog or uses a white cane, so not every visual impairment is obvious.
 The Partially Sighted Society has produced some bright yellow lanyards for people with sight loss to wear when they are out and about to make other people aware that the wearer is visually impaired and is unable to socially distance.
-We have some on order so call us on 029 2039 8900 if you would like to purchase one for £2.00.
+We have some on order.
+If you would like to purchase one for £2.00, call us on 029 2039 8900.

 Testing for coronavirus